-- (a) Net percentage balances are calculated by weighting together the responses of those lenders who answered the question.
+(a) Net percentage balances are calculated by weighting together the responses of those lenders who answered the question.
 The blue bars show the responses over the previous three months.
 The red diamonds show the expectations over the next three months.
-Expectations balances have been moved forward one quarter so that they can be compared with the actual outturns in the following quarter. - with the actual outturns in the following quarter. (b) Question: 'How have funding volumes changed?'. (c) A positive balance indicates an increase in funding volumes.
+Expectations balances have been moved forward one guarter so that they can be compared with the actual outturns in the following quarter.(b) Question: 'How have funding volumes changed?

+(c) A positive balance indicates an increase in funding volumes.

-The Bank Liabilities Survey was conducted between 13 August 2013 and 4 September 2013.
+The 2013 Q4 Bank Liabilities Survey was conducted between 11 November 2013 and 2 December 2013.
 The survey and its design are discussed in more detail in the 2013 Q1 edition of the Bank of England Quarterly Bulletin.(1)